trucho/markdown-cv/index.md

 ## Teaching experience
 `2017`
 __Faculty - Citizen Science__
-- *Bard College, Annandale-on-Hudson, NY*
+- *Bard College, Annandale-on-Hudson, NY, U.S.A*
 Developed curriculum for and taught an intensive 3-week course on science and promotion of science literacy, using mixed methods of active learning and student engagement, through a lens of diversity and inclusion

 `2016`
 __Faculty - Foundations of cellular neuroscience__
-- *FAES, National Institutes of Health, Bethesda, MD*
+- *FAES, National Institutes of Health, Bethesda, MD, U.S.A*
 Taught the “Ion channels” module of a graduate-level course for post-baccalaureates, postdoctoral fellows and NIH staff, which included interactive lectures, student presentations and discussion of original research articles.

 `2015`
 __Faculty - Neurobiology summer course__
-- *Marine Biological Laboratory, Woods Hole, MA*
+- *Marine Biological Laboratory, Woods Hole, MA, U.S.A*
 Partnered with Dr. Jon Sack to teach and train students on the theoretical principles of electrophysiology and the practical aspects of single-channel recordings, leading to the development of a short research project.

 `2011`
 __Research and teaching assistant - Neurobiology summer course__
-- *Marine Biological Laboratory, Woods Hole, MA*
+- *Marine Biological Laboratory, Woods Hole, MA, U.S.A*
 Partnered with Dr. Jon Sack to teach and train students on the theoretical principles of electrophysiology and the practical aspects of single-channel recordings, leading to the development of a short research project.

 `2009 - 2010`
 __Teaching assistant - Human physiology (PBIO 505/506)__
-- *Department of Physiology and Biophysics, University of Washington, Seattle, WA*
+- *Department of Physiology and Biophysics, University of Washington, Seattle, WA, U.S.A*
 Led weekly review sessions for approximately fifty graduate nursing and dentistry students, as well as revised and procotred midterms and finals.

+## Awards
+`2020`
+__NEI Director's Award__
+- *National Eye Institute, Bethesda, MD, U.S.A*

+`2019`
+__FARE Award__
+- *National Institutes of Health, Bethesda, MD, U.S.A*

+`2013`
+__IBRO scholarship for Neurobiology summer course__
+- *Marine Biological Laboratory, Woods Hole, MA, U.S.A*

 ## Service
 `2010`
 __Graduate Program Admissions Committee__
-- *Department of Physiology and Biophysics, University of Washington, Seattle, WA*
+- *Department of Physiology and Biophysics, University of Washington, Seattle, WA, U.S.A*
 Reviewed student applications for the Physiology and Biophysics Ph.D.
 Program and helped with selection of potential candidates

-## Publications
+## Publications (peer-reviewed)
 [https://orcid.org/0000-0002-9217-3069](https://orcid.org/0000-0002-9217-3069)
 <br>
 `2021`